The 2017-2018 Placement Committee is:

 FIRST HAND ACCOUNTS

 The Department of English has an intensive process for preparing doctoral candidates for a competitive job market.
 A standing committee of three faculty is devoted to job placement.
 In the spring term prior to the job-hunting season, this committee holds an orientation about the process and distributes a comprehensive handbook that includes sample job letters, cv’s, and other materials.
 As the job season unfolds, the placement committee maintains frequent contact with job seekers and advisors, offering further support with respect to recommendation letters, writing samples, and professional networks.
 Most importantly, it holds a series of events that address different stages of the process (see below) including mock interviews with students prior to the MLA conference, and a workshop on the teaching portfolio.
 The committee also arranges mock job talks for students receiving campus visits.
 Securing a tenure-track job in the current climate typically entails more than one year of comprehensive searching, and the placement committee continues to work with students for as long as it takes.
-Graduates of NYU’s English department are scholars and teachers all over the country, and the world, at large research universities (UC Berkeley, Brandeis, Yale, University of Nebraska, University of Texas, Cornell, American University of Beirut), small liberal arts colleges (Iona, Whitman, Connecticut, Rhodes) and a range of institutions in between.
+Graduates of NYU’s English department are scholars and teachers all over the country, and the world, at large research universities (UC Santa Barbara, Stanford, Brandeis, Yale, University of Nebraska, University of Texas, Cornell, Southern Methodist University, American University of Beirut), small liberal arts colleges (Colgate, Iona, Whitman, Connecticut, Rhodes) and a range of institutions in between.

 The placement committee holds a meeting with students considering the job market and distributes a comprehensive handbook that includes sample job letters, cvs, and other materials.